Case types and fees have different payment options, restrictions and methods.

-If you are not sure of the violation charged or the fine due, you may contact Court at 480-312-2442, Monday-Friday, 8 a.m. - 5 p.m.
+If you are not sure of the violation charged or the fine due, you may look up your case or contact Court at 480-312-2442, Monday - Friday, 8 a.m. - 5 p.m.
+Please be aware that the Court will open at 8:30am on the first and third Wednesdays of the month.
+Additionally, payments for fines will not be taken over the phone.
 To allow for data entry, please wait at least one week after the violation date before calling the Court.

 • Online: We accept all major credit cards for payment.